Allen-Synthesis/EuroPi/software/contrib/README.md

 The current values of the analogue and digital inputs are displayed in an oscilloscope style on the OLED display, and copies of both signals, as well as an inverted gate signal, are available from the CV outputs

 ### Smooth Random Voltages \[ [script](/software/contrib/smooth_random_voltages.py) \]
-Random cv with adjustable slew rate, inspired by: https://youtu.be/tupkx3q7Dyw 3 random or analog input s&h voltages with changable slew smoothness.
+Random CV with adjustable slew rate, inspired by: https://youtu.be/tupkx3q7Dyw.
+3 random or analog input s&h voltages with changable slew smoothness.
 New voltages assigned upon each digital input trigger.
 Top row outputs move towards target voltage according to slew rate set by knob 1.
 Bottom row outputs immediately change to new target voltage.